 Incoming freshmen are welcomed to Lafayette with an orientation and workshop.
 A class shirt will be made available for purchase.
 Students with 3.0 GPA, and acceptable conduct are invited to the end of the semester “Make the Grade” recognition parties in the spring and the fall.
 Freshmen are also encouraged to run for class officer positions, as well as the freshmen class E-Board.

-Lafayette's GSA is a student-run club that brings together LGBTQIA+ and straight allies to support each other, provide a safe place to socialize, and advocate for safe schools as well as inclusive school policies.
+Lafayette's General Pride is a student-run club that brings together LGBTQIA+ and straight allies to support each other, provide a safe place to socialize, and advocate for safe schools as well as inclusive school policies.
 The club welcomes students of all sexual orientations, gender identities and expressions.
 Join us for fun activities like picnics, movie screenings, and conferences, just to name a few!
 Contact Ms. Bennington or Ms. Sherrow for further questions.
-Meetings are held every other Thursday from 3:15 – 4:30 in room 254.
+Meetings are held on Wednesdays from 3:15 – 4:30 in room 254.

 G.I.R.L.S.
 Sponsor: Kathryn Chastain